kaminiwalunj/mslearn-fabric/Instructions/Labs/05-dataflows-gen2-v2.md

 ### Summary

 In this exercise, you have learned how to use Dataflows (Gen2) to ingest, transform, and standardize data within Microsoft Fabric.
 You successfully set up data ingestion processes, applied necessary transformations, and created standardized datasets for analysis.
-By completing these tasks, you gained practical experience in preparing and managing data using Dataflows (Gen2) efficiently
+By completing these tasks, you gained practical experience in preparing and managing data using Dataflows (Gen2) efficiently.

 ### Review